zelbaz946/precourse1/GitHub.md

 2. Check the status of your work by typing ```git status``` in the command line (terminal).
 This will check whether you have made any changes.
 Here we've modified precourse-unit-1.md ![](./docs/assets/images/git-status.png)

 3. Add your changes to 'prepare' them for saving a version using the command `git add`.
 Explicitly add your files one by one, you can do this by passing more than one file or folder to the `git add` command `git add file1.js file2.js` ![](./docs/assets/images/git-add.png)
-> The command `git add .` adds all changes in the current directory, and while it might seem helpful, it's actually very easy to cause major headaches for you.
+> The command `git add .` adds all changes in the current directory, and while it might seem helpful, it can easily cause major headaches for you.
 In other words: **DO NOT DO THIS**

 4. Now check the status - your file you've updated should have turned green! ![](./docs/assets/images/git-status-after.png)